 By Glade Sowards

-On April 2, 2018, the Environmental Protection Agency (EPA) announced its intention to revise the model year (MY) 2022-2025 light-duty vehicle GHG standards.
+On March 31, 2020, EPA finalized its Safer Affordable Fuel Efficient (SAFE) Vehicles Rule, which revised greenhouse gas (GHG) and corporate average fuel economy (CAFE) standards for light-duty vehicles.
 Division of Air Quality (DAQ) staff received questions from the public about how this action might affect air quality in Utah and state efforts to meet federal air-quality standards in nonattainment areas.

 What are the standards in question?